“I refer of course to money” – Tom Lehrer ©

 I wonder if once Scrooge had woken from his extended sleep-state and had come to realise it had been a dream, he wouldn’t have changed after all.
 How many people radically change the way they live after a dream?
 However lucid the dream, we enjoy them and then we forget them.
 At most, Scrooge probably accepted Xmas as a day off from his banal 9 to 5 villainy, and only because there really is time to rob them all the more every other day of the year.

-The thesis: The conversion as presented by Dickens just isn’t realistic.
+The thesis (not original to me): The conversion as presented by Dickens just isn’t realistic.
 Scrooge by all accounts was a manic depressive.
 He was an extremely troubled character, and would have relapsed the moment his Christmas exuberance subsided.

 The worst part of A Christmas Carol is the ending.
 Dickens finishes A Christmas Carol with a fairytale ending of reform and goodwill.
 The interesting question about the ending, though, is not what Dickens did (because to question whether or not Dickens intended this final passage to be taken at face-value or whether it was an ingenious deception is to commit the intentional fallacy), but what Scrooge would do.
 And as has been argued, what Scrooge would do next seems pretty clear.
 He would have relapsed.
 Scrooge’s baseline is to be cantankerous.
 “He carried his own low temperature always about with him; he iced his office in the dog-days; and didn’t thaw it one degree at Christmas.”